-The NEET 2018 application form will be available in January 2018 on official website at - cbseneet.nic.in.
-You will be able to fill it till around the fourth week of January 2018.
+The NEET 2018 application form is now available on the official website at - cbseneet.nic.in.
+Candidates can fill the form till March 9, 2018.
 This decision is an extension of the ministry’s previous decision in which the students seeking admissions to the AYUSH postgraduate (PG) courses were required to undergo the NEET exam from last year

 AYUSH is a division of the Indian government and is liable for development, education and research in Ayurveda (traditional Indian medicine), Yoga, Naturopathy, Unani, Siddha, Homoeopathy, Sowa Rigpa (traditional Tibetan medicine) and other indigenous medicine systems in India.

 In February 2017 also, the Ministry of AYUSH released a notice to start the admission process to the BAMS, BHMS and BUMS courses through NEET 2017.
 However, various states objected to this decision and now it is planned to be implemented from 2018.

 CBSE conducts the exam every year for the students seeking admissions to various medical or dental colleges in India for MBBS and BDS courses.
 It is expected that once the proposed system is implemented, no more private examinations will be conducted for filling seats at the various AYUSH colleges.